 Child Abuse Impacts Children’s Development

-One problem is that poor interpersonal relationships can stem from a history of child abuse.
+One problem is that a history of child abuse can lead to poor interpersonal relationships.
 These can take us down a path of bitterness if we don’t know how to solve them.

 After all, everything comes from our childhood.

-Child abuse may come from traumatic familial situations, maltreatment, lack of care, emotional abuse, and many other things.
+Child abuse may come from traumatic familial situations, mistreatment, abandonment, lack of attention, emotional abuse, among many more.

 It’s not always about neglect.
-In addition, it’s about any situation that makes a child profoundly uncomfortable and can lead to lasting psychological damage.
+It’s about any situation that makes a child profoundly uncomfortable and can lead to lasting psychological damage.

-It is now when, after years have passed, problems will emerge.
-These problems may reveal emotional dependency, fear of solitude, and diverse struggles to maintain healthy relationships with others.
+It is when, after years have passed, that the problems emerge.
+These problems may include emotional dependency, fear of solitude, and diverse struggles to maintain healthy relationships with others.